-In this section we examine the throughput-delay as well as fairness performance when a single-step LQ buffer selection is employed.
+In this section we examine the throughput-delay as well as fairness performance when a single-step longest queue buffer selection is employed.
 Throughout we consider a network with N = 64 nodes and $\Lambda = 8$ wavelength channels, which results in a mean number of $E[\Delta] = 7.22$ copies for each multicast packet.
 We set the probability of a packet being a multicast packet to $p_m = 0.3$, which implies that the network is stable for $\sigma < 0.0497$.
-Following Ref.
-[35] we set the window size for fairness control to W = 500.
-We first consider the $[(N-1) + \Lambda]$

-VOQ architecture as a representative of an architecture with separate buffers for unicast and multicast packets.
+Following [35] we set the window size for fairness control to W = 500.
+We first consider the $((N - 1) + \Lambda)$ VOQ architecture as a representative of an architecture with separate buffers for unicast and multicast packets.
 Subsequently we examine the Λ VOQ architecture in which unicast and multicast packets are buffered together.
-These two architectures are illustrated in Fig. 1.
-Initially we employ the following counting policy to determine the LQ.
+These two architectures are illustrated in Fig 1.
+Initially we employ the following counting policy to determine the longest queue.
 We count each unicast packet as one and each multicast packet as its fanout, i.e., the number of intended destination nodes.
 This is motivated by the fact that the transmission of a multicast packet copy contributes to the receiver throughput according to its fanout.

 Fig. 1.
-Illustration of single-step LQ buffer selection.
+Illustration of single-step longest queue buffer selection.

 5.A.
-Separate Buffers for Unicast and Multicast Traffic: $[(N-1) + \Lambda]$ VOQ Architecture
+Separate Buffers for Unicast and Multicast Traffic: $((N-1) + \Lambda)VOQ$ Architecture

-As described in Subsection 2.A, with the $[(N-1) + \Lambda]^{WOQ}$ architecture.
-Grach node is equipped with Λ buffers for multicast traffic and (N-1).
-Buffers for micast traffic.
-Initially we set the capacity of each multicast buffer B^{μ} and the capacity of each unicast buffer B^{μ} to the same value B = 64.
+As described in Section 2.A, with the $((N-1) + \Lambda)$ VOQ architecture, each node is equipped with Λ buffers for multicast traffic and (N-1) buffers for unicast traffic.
+Initially we set the capacity of each multicast buffer B^m and the capacity of each unicast buffer B^u to the same value B = 64.
 In Fig. 2 we plot the performance metrics as a function of the packet generation probability (mean packet arrival rate) σ .

 We observe from the plots a number fairness issues.
-First, we observe from Fig. 2(b) that D^{μ} is primarily categories experience significantly larger delays than multicast packets.
-This is primarily categories that LQ buffer selection giving priority to the multicast buffer, which have typically longer queue counts owing to the counting of the fanout of each multicast packet copy.
-On the other hand, we observe from Fig. 2(c) that multicast packets experience significantly larger loss probabilities for arrival rates up to about 0.4.
-This is primarily because of the multiple packet copies generated for each multicast buffers in each node.
-These effects can be mitigated by setting the unicast and multicast buffer capacities such that the available buffer capacities are proportional to the packet (copy) generation probabilities, as detailed shortly.
+First, we observe from Fig. 2(b) that unicast packets experience significantly larger delays than multicast packets.
+This is primarily caused by the LQ buffer selection giving priority to the multicast buffer, which have typically longer queue counts due to the counting of the fanout of each multicast packet copy.
+On the other hand, we observe from Fig. 2(c) that multicast packet experience significantly larger loss probabilities for arrival rates up to about 0.4.
+This is primarily due to the multiple packet copies generated for each multicast packet and the fact that there are only Λ multicast buffers whereas there are N - 1 unicast buffers in each node.
+These effects can be mitigated by setting the unicast and multicast buffer capacities such that the available buffer capacities are proportional to the packet (copy) generation probabilities as detailed shortly.

-We observe from Figs. 2(a), 2(d), and 2(e) that for large arrival rates the network tends to transport Mole eulticast packets.
-This is primarily owing to the LQ buffer selection giving priority to transmissions from the multicast buffers.
+We observe from Figs. 2(a), (d), and (e) that for large arrival rates the network tends to transport only multicast packets.
+This is primarily due to the LQ buffer selection giving priority to transmissions from the multicast buffers.
 For a closer inspection of the throughput ratio we plot in Fig. 2(f) the throughput ratio for a range of smaller arrival rates.
 We observe that the throughput ratio initially decreases and then increases.
 This is primarily due to the significantly lower packet loss probability for unicast packets up to an arrival rate of approximately 0.1.